The Free Dropbox Forms Alternative

 Built for form design

 Dropbox Forms is a file-collection tool with basic form capabilities.
-Fomr is a purpose-built form builder with 1700+ fonts, a drag-and-drop editor, and full design control.
+Fomr is a form builder first, with 1,700+ fonts, a drag-and-drop editor, and design control.

 25+ form components